saint11/DeadWeight/source/index.md

 In the end of this book there's a sample dungeon to help the **GM** get started.
 The **players** should **not** read that section.
 :::

 After that the adventure starts!
-It is recommended to start on the **expedition**, with the **adventurers** in the dungeon entrance, entering the first room, taking their first action.
+It is recommended to start on the **expedition**, with the **adventurers** right outside the dungeon entrance, choosing how they will enter.
+If you want you can also start in a village, or city, that's entirely up to you.

 <pagebreak>

 # Character Creation